Isothermal Titration Calorimetry

 The auto-ITC200 is designed for ease-of-use,all functions being operated through software to facilitate fast and accurate analyses.
 Applications include: characterization of molecular interactions of small molecules, proteins, antibodies, nucleic acids, lipids and other biomolecules, enzyme kinetics and the assessment of the effect of molecular structure changes on binding mechanisms.
 Experiments require only 200-400 μl of sample.
 Samples generally should be in the 1-50 μM range for detection of significant changes in molar heat capacity.
 No immobilization or labeling is required.
 The iTC200can provide sample throughput of up to 50 samples per day with a capacity to process as many as 384 samples unattended.

-If you are interested in setting up an HTS/drug discovery project or utilizing our spectroscopic/liquid dispensing instruments please contact email@example.com.
+If you are interested in setting up an HTS/drug discovery project or utilizing our spectroscopic/liquid dispensing instruments please contact firstname.lastname@example.org.
 Assay development and screening typically require a significant financial and time commitment and advance discussions are needed to prepare for the project.
 This resource center is a shared facility supported by Weill-Cornell Medical College and Rockefeller University, and we welcome clients from those institutions.
-Due to a high demand for our services, we can only accept projects from outside institutions on a case-by-case basis.
+Due to a high demand for our services, we can accept projects from outside institutions only on a case-by-case basis.
 The HTSRC does not currently support research in conjunction with for-profit entities.